k-danek/TripleLens/README.md

 ### main.cc
 As this is mostly meant as a shared library to be later used within a Python application, main.cc serves for regression testing.
 Plan is to move to unit testing as the library grows larger.

+## Tools worth mentioning

+### GPROF

+A simple profiling tool that gives a good overview of time spent on each function.
+Make an executable by running 'make profile', then run the resulting executable in the 'bin/' directory.
+Finally, run 'gprof ccc_profile gmon.out'.